Kong/charts/charts/collector/README.md

 ### Tested with the following environment

-The following was tested on macos in minikube with the following configuration:
+The following was tested on MacOS in minikube with the following configuration:

-1. Start minikube `minikube start --vm-driver hyperkit --memory='6144mb' --cpus=4`
+1. `minikube start --vm-driver hyperkit --memory='6144mb' --cpus=4`
 1. Install both kong and collector charts then `open http://$(minikube ip):32002`
 1. Create kong service and route then add a collector plugin pointing at the collector host and port.
 1. Ensure traffic is being passed to collector by checking the collector logs

 ## Changelog